fringemonkey/YT_Copyright/docs/outreach/outreach-templates.md

 - **No Accusations:** Don't accuse specific companies/individuals of illegality
 - **Clear Requests:** Include specific asks like "sanity-check the Evidence Kit" or "try the synthetic demo UI"
 - **Legal Disclaimers:** Always include NOTICE and "not legal advice" disclaimers
+- **Safe Evidence Sharing:** Emphasize redaction and privacy protection in all outreach

 ---